Roger-Chuh/DMM-VIO/README.md

-# FYI
+# Description
-we extend the original DM-VIO to multi-camera support.
+we extend the original DM-VIO to multi-camera support, and to the best of our knowledge, this is the first open-sourced direct method based vo/vio algorithm that support arbitrary number of cameras.

 references:
 1. https://github.com/alalagong/DSO